ycexiao/scikit-package/doc/source/new-project-guide/level-5-tutorial.rst

     .. note::

         How do I write good news items?
 What if the changes in the PR are trivial and no news is needed?
-Please check out the news guide in the FAQ :ref:`here<faq-news-item-practice>`.
+Please check out the news guide in the FAQ :ref:`here<news-item-practice>`.

 #.
 Do not delete ``news/TEMPLATE.rst``.
 Leave it as it is.